mynamecharlesrothbaum/SpotOn-GroundControlApplication/README.md

 3. When the motors begin spinning, press "takeoff" and the UAV will take off to 3 meters.
 4. If you press land, the UAV will descend and land from wherever it is currently flying.

+### Structure

+* com.chobitsfan.minigcs
+    * ArduCopter: Handles specific functionalities related to the ArduCopter, an implementation detail for ArduPilot based drones.
+    * MainActivity: The main entry point of the application where the UI is initialized and user interactions are managed.
+    * MyAppConfig: Configuration class for managing global application settings.
+    * MyMavlinkWork: Manages MAVLink communications, essential for commands and controls exchanged with the UAV.
+    * MyUSBSerialListener: Handles USB serial communication for real-time data exchange with the UAV.